Baby sleep advice

 To save you time sifting through the (occasionally dodgy) claims of either side, here's a quick dummy-debate lowdown…

-- They are ugly.
-Granted, they’re no thing of beauty but maybe, like Unfitmother, you can live with that.
+- 'They're ugly.'
+Granted, they’re no thing of beauty but maybe, just maybe, you can live with that.

 By three months, many babies are managing a good old stretch of night-time sleep (maybe even up to six hours between feeds).
 Whether you call this 'sleeping through' or not largely depends on your abilities to spin the situation: for every parent who thinks 11pm to 5am is living torture, there's another thinking, 'Result!'
 (And, very probably, a third who'd give her eye teeth for even half a night like that.)

 Over the next few months, your baby's sleep habits should start to bed down (as it were) into a more predictable (OK, slightly less chaotic) pattern.
 She'll gradually start to sleep less in the day (as she becomes more alert and engaged with the world around her) and more at night (as she becomes able to go longer without a feed).